-- Share why you’re unique: Websites, magazines, and popular bloggers get pitches all.the.time so you want to make sure you share from the get go why you/your story is unique.
+- Share why you’re unique: Websites, magazines, and popular bloggers get pitches all.the.time so you want to make sure you share from the get go why you and your story are unique.

 - Be concise, yet descriptive: Only give them the most important information they need to know.
 Don’t drone on for paragraphs of how awesome you and your product is.
 We want to be descriptive, but brief.

 - Use an email template: Every pitch you send should be unique to the person you’re pitching, but that doesn’t mean you can’t use a template to get started.
-Stay tuned, I plan on creating a post all about how to write a winning pitch email template.
+Check back for a how-to on writing a winning pitch email template!

 - Don’t forget to include important links: Website, product pages, social, media kit, etc.